Mehulcoder/Mehulcoder/README.md

 - :hammer_and_wrench: Improving and scaling software at Amazon, where complexity meets creativity.
 - :mortar_board: An endless curiosity about cognitive science, learning methodologies, and productivity.
-- :man-lifting-weights: Beyond the screen, I'm dedicated to fitness, nutrition, and decoding the science behind it.
+- 💪 Beyond the screen, I'm dedicated to fitness, nutrition, and decoding the science behind it.
 - :coffee: A cup of coffee is my elixir for focus and a partner in coding marathons.
-- :camera_with_flash: Through the lens, I bring out the world's hidden rhythms, enhanced by my expertise in Adobe Lightroom.
+- 📸 Through the lens, I bring out the world's hidden rhythms, enhanced by my expertise in Adobe Lightroom.
-- :blue_book: A voracious reader, I immerse myself in the rules of art, philosophy, and the digital universe.
+- :blue_book: A voracious reader, I immerse myself in the rules of art, philosophy, and the digital universe. :man

 ### Let's Connect